NovelMobileRobotsLab/pinto-squirrel/readme.md

 ![Pinto Robot Image](readme_media/treejumpclipi2.gif)

-## Overview

-Pinto is a 450g tree-jumping robot inspired by squirrel locomotion, developed to demonstrate the feasibility of arboreal robotics.
-The robot features a novel latched series-elastic actuator mechanism that can switch between stiff series elastic and parallel elastic modes, enabling both precision movement and powerful energy storage for jumping from the ground onto vertical tree trunks.
+Pinto performs a tree-jump (jumping from the ground to a tree) like a squirrel.
+The robot uses a novel mechanism for the rear leg that can switch between a stiff series elastic and parallel elastic mode, for both precision movement and a powerful jump using elastic energy storage.

-**Key Features:**
-- **Weight:** 450g lightweight design
-- **Novel Mechanism:** Latched series-elastic actuator using twisted string and carbon fiber springs
-- **5-bar leg mechanism:** Front and rear legs with 2 motors cooperatively actuating each foot
+**Features:**
-- **Dual-mode operation:** Series and parallel-elastic modes for different locomotion requirements
+- **Dual-mode rear leg:** Series and parallel-elastic modes for both precise control and powerful jumps
+- **Twisted string:** High mechanical advantage and lightweight transmission ideal for jumping
+- **Spring:** Near constant torque carbon fiber spring for efficient windup
-- **Spined grippers:** 2-DoF arms for grasping tree bark during high-speed perching
+- **Spined grippers:** Fishhooks for grasping tree bark during perching

-**Research Abstract:** Arboreal environments challenge current robots but are deftly traversed by many familiar animal locomotors such as squirrels.
+**Paper Abstract:** Arboreal environments challenge current robots but are deftly traversed by many familiar animal locomotors such as squirrels.
 We present a small, 450 g robot "Pinto" developed for tree-jumping, a behavior seen in squirrels but rarely in legged robots: jumping from the ground onto a vertical tree trunk.
 We develop a powerful and lightweight latched series-elastic actuator using a twisted string and carbon fiber springs.
 We consider the effects of scaling down conventional quadrupeds and experimentally show how storing energy in a parallel-elastic fashion using a latch increases jump energy compared to series-elastic or springless strategies.
 By switching between series and parallel-elastic modes with our latched 5-bar leg mechanism, Pinto executes energetic jumps as well as maintains continuous control during shorter bounding motions.
 We also develop sprung 2-DoF arms equipped with spined grippers to grasp tree bark for high-speed perching following a jump.

 ## Repository Structure